Intel 80130

 The Intel 80130, referred to as an "Operating System Processor," was developed as a support chip for the 8086/8088 processors and the Intel iRMX86 operating system.
 Intel referred to the chip as "software in silicon".

 Overview

 It contained 16-KB of ROM containing the code for 35 of the iRMX 86 system calls, an interrupt controller similar to the 8259A, timing circuits, a baud generator circuit, and all the necessary circuitry for bus buffering and control.

-It was not used in the IBM/PC, and as such, is less prominent chip.
+It was not used in the IBM/PC, and as such, is a less prominent chip.

 Architecture

 The 80130 uses an object-oriented architecture, with objects representing tasks, jobs, mailboxes, regions, and segments.
 These objects are acted upon by primitives, which are invokable as PL/M-86 procedures.